Awards and Prizes:

-Trevor had driven this route a handful of times and was getting pretty familiar with the roads between New Mexico and Mississippi.
+Trevor had driven this route a handful of times and the roads between New Mexico and Mississippi were pretty familiar by now.
 Glad to be driving an empty eighteen-wheeler on this last leg of the trip back home, he blasted Rock ‘n’ Roll tunes to stay awake, maintaining his usual steady, moderate speed.
 If the weather stayed nice and traffic decent, he’d be back in Jackson in three days.

 The evening sun shone across the gently rolling landscape.
-He eyed his mileage counter—this was a government gig, so he had a maximum amount of miles he was authorized to drive per day and a fairly decent daily per diem.
-That meant he didn’t have to drive hard into the night and had the benefit of booking decent hotels instead of hole-in-the-wall motels or sleeping in his truck.
+He eyed his mileage counter—as a government gig, he had a maximum amount of miles he was authorized to drive per day and a fairly decent daily per diem.
+That meant he didn’t have to drive hard into the night and the benefit of booking decent hotels versus hole-in-the-wall motels or sleeping in his truck.

-Up ahead he spotted hazard lights flashing on the right-hand shoulder.
-Unable to maneuver over to the left lane with the minivan who’d been viciously maintaining the same speed as him for the last five miles, Trevor slowed down so he wouldn’t blast away the unsuspecting driver on the side of the road as his truck passed.
+Hazard lights flashed a brilliant yellow up ahead on the right-hand shoulder.
+The minivan who’d been viciously maintaining the same speed as him for the last five miles prevented from maneuvering into the left lane, so Trevor slowed down, hoping not to blast away the unsuspecting driver on the side of the road as his truck passed.

 It wasn’t unusual to see the same folks multiple times on the road over a long haul, especially other semis and older couples on vacation in their sedans—people either unable to drive too fast or those not in a rush.
 But when he realized the stranded vehicle was the same dark blue 1980s MG MGB convertible, driven by the same striking redhead he’d seen yesterday, he couldn’t help but take note.